lidiaga/CosMx_pipeline_LGA/README.md

-# CosMx™ SMI Data Analysis
+# CosMx™ SMI Data Analysis Pipeline

 **Author:** Getino-Álvarez, Lidia\
 **Date:** 04-Jun-2025

 ## Welcome to my Master's thesis repository

-My name is Lidia Getino Álvarez and this repository, and its corresponding GitHub Pages website, serves the purpose of transparently sharing all the code and results of my work summarizes all the code, documentation the final project of my Master's in Bioinformatics and Biostatistics of Universitat Oberta de Catalunya: ***"Implementation of a bioinformatics pipeline for the analysis of spatial transcriptomics data"***.
+My name is Lidia Getino Álvarez and this repository, and its corresponding GitHub Pages website, serves the purpose of transparently sharing all the code, results and documentation of the final project of my Master's in Bioinformatics and Biostatistics of Universitat Oberta de Catalunya: ***"Implementation of a bioinformatics pipeline for the analysis of spatial transcriptomics data"***.

 | **University:** Universitat Oberta de Catalunya
 | **Tutor:** Mireia Ferrer Almirall